zhuxiao/asvclr/README.md

    --keep-assemble-reads
                  Keep temporary reads from being deleted during local assemble.
-                 This may take some additional disk space --monitor_proc_names STR
+                 This may take some additional disk space --monitor_proc_names_assemble STR
-                 Process names to be monitored during Canu assemble and BLAT alignment.
-                 These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they become computation intensive works.
-Note that the process names should be comma-delimited and without blanks: ["overlapInCore,falconsense,blat"] --max_proc_running_minutes INT
+                 Process names to be monitored during Canu assemble.
+These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they are computation intensive works.
+                 Note that the process names should be comma-delimited and without blanks:
+                 ["overlapInCore,falconsense"]
+   --max_proc_running_minutes_assemble INT
-                 Monitored processes will be terminated if their CPU running time exceed INT minutes: [120]
+                 Monitored processes for assemble will be terminated if their CPU running time exceed INT minutes: [500] --technology STR
-   --technology STR
                  Sequencing technology [pacbio]:
                    pacbio     : the PacBio CLR sequencing technology;